dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 ### Objective:

-1. Identify what genres have the the highest ratings in IMDB
+**1. Identify what genres have the the highest ratings in IMDB**
 * Genre Analysis

-2. Analyze what genre is most likely to be watched or is preferred by most
+**2. Analyze what genre is most likely to be watched or is preferred by most**
 * Genre Outreach

-3. Analyze the trend in movie production per genre over the years
+**3. Analyze the trend in movie production per genre over the years**
 * Time-Series Analysis

 ### Conclusion:

-- Drama, Action and Adventure are currently doing the best in the box office.
+- Drama, Action and Adventure are currently the highest rated in the box office with a combined rating of 6.1/10.
-- These three genres are all highly rated with a combined average-rating of 6.1, which falls third in the individual scale.
+- They also capture 50% of the entire movie community making it the most profitable genres.
-- They also capture almost 50% of the entire movie community.
+- Production of movies seem to have decreased over the years for all genres.

 ## Exploratory Data Analysis